viam-modules/odrive/README.md

 ### Configure your ODrive motor hardware

-> [!NOTE]
-> When making the initial connection to set up the ODrive, you must make a `serial` connection.
+ **[NOTE]** When making the initial connection to set up the ODrive, you must make a `serial` connection.
 If you intend to use a `canbus` connection, you can either leave the serial connection plugged in, or remove it and just leave the CANH and CANL pins wired after you initially set up the ODrive.

 Use `odrivetool` to configure and tune your motor properly.
 This configuration remains on the same ODrive motor controller across reboots, but you can run `odrivetool` again to make changes to the configuration as needed.
 See the [ODrive documentation](https://docs.odriverobotics.com/v/latest/getting-started.html) for more information.
    * Note that `iq_msg_rate_ms` in the config defaults to `0`, and you **must** set this to around `100` to use the [motor API's `SetPower` method](https://docs.viam.com/components/motor/#setpower).